Power station: Pumped storage

 The world's largest form of storage for excess electricity, pumped-storage is a reversible hydroelectric plant.
 They are a net consumer of energy but provide storage for any source of electricity, effectively smoothing peaks and troughs in electricity supply and demand.
 Pumped storage plants typically use "spare" electricity during off peak periods to pump water from a lower reservoir to an upper reservoir.
 Because the pumping takes place "off peak", electricity is less valuable than at peak times.
 This less valuable "spare" electricity comes from uncontrolled wind power and base load power plants such as coal, nuclear and geothermal, which still produce power at night even though demand is very low.
 During daytime peak demand, when electricity prices are high, the storage is used for peaking power, where water in the upper reservoir is allowed to flow back to a lower reservoir through a turbine and generator.
 Unlike coal power stations, which can take more than 12 hours to start up from cold, a hydroelectric generator can be brought into service in a few minutes, ideal to meet a peak load demand.
 Two substantial pumped storage schemes are in South Africa, Palmiet Pumped Storage Scheme and another in the Drakensberg, Ingula Pumped Storage Scheme.

 Typical power output

 The power generated by a power station is measured in multiples of the watt, typically megawatts (106 watts) or gigawatts (109 watts).
 Power stations vary greatly in capacity depending on the type of power plant and on historical, geographical and economic factors.
-The following examples offer a sense of the scale.

 Many of the largest operational onshore wind farms are located in China.
-As of 2022, the Roscoe Wind Farm is the largest onshore wind farm in the world, producing 8000 MW of power, followed by the Zhang Jiakou (3000 MW).
+As of 2022, the Gansu Wind Farm is the largest onshore wind farm in the world, producing 10.45 GW of power, followed by the Zhang Jiakou (3000 MW).
 As of January 2022, the Hornsea Wind Farm in United Kingdom is the largest offshore wind farm in the world at 1218 MW, followed by Walney Wind Farm in United Kingdom at 1026 MW.